 Once a year, I book a cheap-ish hotel room and let my kids eat sugary cereal, watch cartoons and go swimming.
 This is the life!
 Add in a free continental breakfast — food I didn’t have to make, dishes I don’t have to wash — and everyone is happy.

-This particular piece of paradise could be found almost anywhere, but we hone in on Hillsboro, Oregon, because there you can book a nice hotel with a pool for about $125 a night during the off-season, and it’s just a 20-minute drive to Portland.
+This particular piece of paradise could be found almost anywhere, but we hone in on Hillsboro, Oregon, because there you can book a nice hotel with a pool for less than $200 a night, and it’s just a 20-minute drive to Portland.

-At around three hours from Seattle, Portland provides a welcome change of scenery for families, and it's just far enough for us to leverage reciprocal benefits from our Seattle-based memberships.
+Portland is known for many things: bridges, beer, beautiful parks, laid-back hipsters.
+At three hours from Seattle, it provides a welcome change of scenery for families, and it's just far enough for us to leverage reciprocal benefits from our Seattle-based memberships.

-The Pacific Science Center is a convenient 15 minutes from our house, but it’s got nothing on Portland’s OMSI.
-The Oregon Museum of Science and Industry is five halls full of interactive exhibits, plus a 219-foot submarine moored in the Willamette River — which you can tour.
-OMSI admission is free when you show your Pacific Science Center membership.
-(Regular OMSI admission is $15 for adults and $10.50 for kids — still worth it.)
+OMSI has five halls full of interactive exhibits for scientists of all ages, plus a 219-foot submarine moored in the Willamette River which you can tour.
+OMSI is free when you show your Pacific Science Center membership.
+Regular OMSI admission is $15 for adults and $10.50 for kids — still worth it.
+On the first Sunday of each month, you can see the permanent exhibits for $2 a person.